oojjrs/engineering-notes/index.en.md

 ---
 layout: page
-title: "Debuggingless Development"
+title: "Designing Systems That Rarely Need Debugging"
 permalink: /en/
 ---

 [🇰🇷 한국어](../)

-Debuggingless Development is an approach focused on **designing systems where bugs are difficult to create in the first place, rather than relying on debugging to resolve them later.**

-In many projects, this cycle becomes normal:

-write code → run → find bug → debug → patch → repeat

-The longer this becomes routine, the more likely it is that the real problem is not a single defect, but the **structure of the system itself**.

-My preferred approach is the opposite.
-Instead of improving debugging as the primary tool, I try to build systems where **debugging becomes rare**.
+# Designing Systems That Rarely Need Debugging

+Debugging is usually treated as a normal part of software development.

+Write code.
+Run the program.
+Find a bug.
+Debug it.
+Patch it.
+Repeat.

+Over time I started wondering whether this cycle itself was the real problem.

+> If a system requires frequent debugging, the architecture is probably wrong.

+For most of my work as a game developer, I’ve tried to follow an approach I informally call **debuggingless development**.

+The idea is simple: instead of becoming better at debugging, design systems where debugging becomes rare.

+---

+## Why debugging becomes difficult

+As systems grow larger, debugging becomes harder for reasons that have little to do with the bug itself.

+Large systems tend to accumulate:

+- implicit state
+- unpredictable execution order
+- hidden dependencies
+- fragile interactions between systems

+When these accumulate, debugging becomes less about fixing a mistake and more about reconstructing what the system is doing.

+In many cases the real issue is not the bug, but the structure that allowed it.

+---

+## The shift

+Instead of focusing on debugging tools, I started focusing on three structural ideas:

+- architecture constraints
+- deterministic execution
+- structural logging

+These principles drastically reduced how often debugging was actually needed.

+---

-## Principles
+## Architecture first

-### 1. Architecture First

-The system should be designed so that **invalid states are difficult to represent**.
+The first goal is making **invalid states difficult to represent**.

+This means designing systems with:

-- clear ownership of data
+- explicit ownership of data
+- clear lifecycle boundaries
+- controlled mutation points
 - explicit state transitions
-- controlled mutation points
-- clear lifecycle boundaries

-Good architecture does not merely fix classes of bugs.
+Good architecture eliminates entire classes of bugs before they appear.
-It prevents them from appearing.

-### 2. Deterministic Execution
+---

+## Deterministic execution

-Core systems should follow **predictable execution flows**.
+Core systems should execute in a predictable order.

-Deterministic behavior makes it easier to:
+When execution is deterministic:

-- understand behavior
+- behavior becomes easier to reason about
-- reproduce issues
-- compare builds
-- detect regressions
+- bugs become reproducible
+- regression detection becomes easier

-This is especially important in game frameworks where many systems interact continuously.
+This is particularly important in game systems where multiple subsystems interact every frame.

-### 3. Structural Logging

-Logs should not be temporary debug output.
+---

+## Structural logging

+Logging is often treated as temporary debugging output.

-They should be treated as **part of the architecture**.
+In this approach, logging becomes **part of the architecture itself**.

-Important events should always emit logs:
+Important events always produce logs:

 - initialization
+- system boundaries
+- entity lifecycle
+- gameplay triggers
 - state transitions
-- entity lifecycle
-- major triggers
-- structural flow boundaries

-These logs become stable reference points across builds, making regressions easier to detect.
+These logs remain permanently in the codebase.

+Because of this, execution flows can be compared across builds.

+Many problems reveal themselves simply by comparing logs between versions.

+---

-### 4. Debugging as a Last Resort
+## Debugging as a last resort

-Traditional debugging tools still matter:

-- breakpoints
-- step execution
-- memory inspection
+Debuggers still exist.

+Breakpoints, stepping through code, inspecting memory — they are still useful.

-But they should not be the primary way a system is understood.
+But they should not be the primary way to understand the system.

-Most issues should become visible first through:
+In practice, most issues become visible through:

-- architectural constraints
+- architecture constraints
-- deterministic flow
+- deterministic behavior
-- structural logging
+- structural logs

-Debugging should remain a last resort.
+Actual debugging sessions tend to happen rarely.

+In my experience, it is often **once or twice per year**.

+Interestingly, those rare cases are frequently engine-level issues rather than application logic.

+---

+## A different debugging workflow

+Instead of stepping through code, the workflow often looks like this:

+1. Logs reveal unexpected behavior
+2. Execution flows are compared across builds
+3. The architectural boundary where behavior diverges becomes obvious

+This often resolves the problem without interactive debugging.

+---

+## Why this works well in game development

+Game systems tend to become highly interconnected.

+Multiple subsystems interact continuously:

+- gameplay logic
+- entity systems
+- simulation loops
+- animation
+- networking

+In such environments, debugging becomes increasingly fragile.

+A deterministic architecture with structural logging provides a much more stable way to reason about behavior.

+---

 ## Conclusion

-Debugging cannot be eliminated completely.

-However, strong architecture can dramatically reduce how often debugging is necessary.
+Debugging will always exist.

+But the **frequency of debugging** is strongly influenced by system architecture.

+Systems that rely heavily on debugging often allow too many invalid states and unpredictable behaviors.

+Systems designed with strong constraints tend to reveal problems much earlier.

-In many systems, the best debugging strategy is not becoming better at debugging, but **designing software where bugs are harder to create**.
+In many cases, the best debugging strategy is simply:

+> design systems where bugs are harder to create.

+---

+## Open question

+I’m curious how common this development style is.

+Many teams rely heavily on debugging tools and iterative patching.

+But in my experience, architecture quality has a much larger impact on debugging frequency than the tools themselves.

+Do others try to design systems specifically to reduce the need for debugging?

+Or is heavy debugging simply unavoidable in most real-world codebases?